 The last steps make the de-novo sequencing more reliable: First, you confirm the de-novo sequence by comparing the calculated mass of heavy and light chain.
 Then you compare it with other antibody sequences [1-3].

-NB: For de-novo sequencing the antibody must be monoclonal with a purity above 90%, see this blog post
+NB: To get the antibody sequence, the antibody must be monoclonal with a purity above 90%, see this blog post

 The antibody denovo sequencing service that is provided by Alphalyse requires approximately 200 micrograms for a confident sequence assignment.
 In some cases, though, we have been able to perform successful analysis on just 100 µg.